Puppet-Finland/puppet-puppetmaster/README.md

 This module supports CentOS 7, Debian 9 and Ubuntu 16.04.

-The base scenarios have been tested on all platforms.
-Puppetboard has been tested on Ubuntu 16.04 and Debian 9.
-Foreman scenarios have been tested on CentOS 7.
+Puppetserver, PuppetDB and Puppetboard scenarios work across all supported platforms.
+Currently Foreman scenarios only work on CentOS 7.

 Ubuntu 18.04 can't be easily supported quite yet as Puppetlabs does not provide Puppet 5 packages for it.
 Additionally Ubuntu's official Vagrant box [does not have](https://github.com/cilium/cilium/issues/1918#issuecomment-344527888) the ifupdown package which Vagrant depends on.